iapyeh/GGeditor/docs/ApiDoc.rst

 3. Done
 ~~~~~~~

 Commit the conf.py and the index.rst, then that's done.
-You can see the api document at readthedocs.org by this URL:
+You can see the api document at the readthedocs.org (RTD)  by this URL:

 http://<project-name>.readthedocs.io/en/latest/api/<module-name>.html, in this demo case, this is